Pylons/hypatia/docs/glossary.rst

-    searched, it returns results for values that match based on various properties of the text indexed, such as omitting "stopwords" the text might have. zope.index
+    searched, it returns results for values that match based on various properties of the text indexed, such as omitting "stopwords" the text might have.
+  Facet index
+    A type of index which can be used for faceted search. zope.index
     The `<underlying indexing machinery
     http://pypi.python.org/pypi/zope.index>`_ that